 Products that have been given more time and attention and are made with higher quality materials will do the job better, whatever the “job” is.

 This fact is as true for soccer cleats as it is for anything else.

-Soccer cleats that are made of better materials will produce a better result for the wearer as well as lasting longer, and simply looking better.
+Soccer cleats made of better materials will produce a better result for the wearer as well as last longer and simply look better.